Ohio Counselor Supervision

 Ohio LPC Counselor Supervision at Sea Glass may be a great fit if you are:

-• Excited about specializing in trauma, EMDR, Christian spirituality, or sex therapy
+• Excited about specializing in trauma, EMDR, Christian clinical counseling, or sex therapy

 • Curious about wellness or holistic approaches to clinical counseling